cloudfour/pleasantest/README.md

   listitem
     text "something else"
 ```

+The first parameter must be either an `ElementHandle` or the `Page` object.
+If an `ElementHandle` is passed, the accessibility tree will contain only descendants of that element.
+If the `Page` object is passed, the accessibility tree will be of the entire document.

 The second parameter (optional) is `AccessibilityTreeOptions`, and it allows you to configure what is shown in the output.